kelset/react-native-e2e-jest-appium-webdriverio/README.md

 Once you have done that, you can get the repo locally via the classic `git clone git@github.com:kelset/react-native-e2e-jest-appium-webdriverio.git` command (I prefer SSH over HTTP for cloning, but you do you).

-then you can navigate right into the codebase via `cd react-native-e2e-jest-appium-webdriverio`, followed by a `yarn install` command to install all the necessary dependencies.
+Then you can navigate right into the codebase via `cd react-native-e2e-jest-appium-webdriverio`, followed by a `yarn install` command to install all the necessary dependencies.

-After this, run the app on the Android emulator/ iOS simulator via `yarn android`/`yarn ios` - **you need to do this at least once**.
+After this, run the app on the Android emulator/ iOS simulator via `yarn android`/`yarn ios` - **you need to do this at least once** (for simplicity sake, we want the app to be already installed on the simulator/emulator before testing).

-After the app is on the emulator/simulator and Metro is running, you can open a new terminal window and start the Appium server via `appium`.
+Once the app is on the emulator/simulator and Metro is running, you can open a new terminal window and start the Appium server via `appium`.

-Once the server is running, you can use the commands `test:e2e:android` and `test:e2e:ios` to try out the E2E loop, or use `test:e2e:all` to run both one after the other.
+With the server is running, you can use the commands `test:e2e:android` and `test:e2e:ios` to try out the E2E loop, or use `test:e2e:all` to run both one after the other.

 ### A note on setup